 Near-infrared spectroscopy (NIRS) is a spectroscopic method that uses the near-infrared region of the electromagnetic spectrum.
 There are many different applications of NIRS which include astronomical spectroscopy, agricultural, pharmaceutical, and neonatal research.

-Sir Frederick William Herschel accidentally discovered red-light radiation in 1800s.
-However, NIRS was only developed further by the manufacturing industry in the 1950’s.
+Sir Frederick William Herschel accidentally discovered red-light radiation in the 1800s.
+However, NIRS was only developed further by the manufacturing industry in the 1950s.
 In 1985, Ferrari published an article on the application of cerebral NIRS in humans.
-Five years later in 1993, the U.S. Food and Drug Administration (FDA) approved NIRS for medical and commercial use.
+Five years later, in 1993, the U.S. Food and Drug Administration (FDA) approved NIRS for medical and commercial use.

 How does the technology work?

-How has NIRS previously been applied on newborns and young infants?
+How has NIRS previously been applied to newborns and young infants?

-Researchers note that NIRS can be used to study linguistic and cognitive abilities of newborns and young infants through near-infrared sensors.
-It can do so by looking at oxygen and blood activity within the brain during certain activity such as speech or movement.
+Researchers note that NIRS can be used to study the linguistic and cognitive abilities of newborns and young infants through near-infrared sensors.
+It can do so by looking at oxygen and blood activity within the brain during certain activities such as speech or movement.

-What kind of changes can NIRS bring to detecting brain damage in infants?
+What kinds of changes can NIRS bring to detecting brain damage in infants?

 NIRS can help detect brain damage in infants early on, which can allow doctors to provide treatment.
 Dr. Gemma Bale, an engineer from University College, notes that the “first week after birth is a really critical time in babies’ development.”
 By being able to assess potential brain damage early on, it helps doctors develop a treatment that can save lives and prevent long-term disability.
 Dr. Bale also notes that this tool can offer “a more patient-focused approach.”